bookgenesis/bg-legaldocs/Terms-of-Service.md

   furtherance of illegal activities;
 * Will not infringe or misappropriate the intellectual property rights of any third party;
-* Will not overburden Automattic’s systems, as determined by us in our sole discretion;
+* Will not overburden Book Genesis’s systems, as determined by us in our sole discretion;
 * Will not disclose sensitive personal information of others;
 * Will not be used to send spam or bulk unsolicited messages;
 * Will not interfere with, disrupt, or attack any service or network; and